ipni/index-provider/docs/design.md

 represent the internal state for this CID and its link to the advertisement however it wants.
 However, `IndexID` should represent the CID of all the entries the advertisement is referencing to allow the indexer node to authenticate that the data ingested belongs to the requested advertisement.

+Indexer nodes are able to configure the list of advertisement policies they support.

 <!--
 A Filecoin miner may choose to use as `AdvertisementID` a combination of a `dealID` with a prefix to identify if